altimmons/LangNotes/Python.md

  ```

 ### reduce()

- Python’s `reduce()`  is a function that lives in a module called functools in the Python standard library. `reduce()`  is another core functional tool in Python that is useful when you need to apply a function to an iterable and reduce it to a single cumulative value.
+ Python's `reduce()`  is a function that lives in a module called functools in the Python standard library. `reduce()`  is another core functional tool in Python that is useful when you need to apply a function to an iterable and reduce it to a single cumulative value.
 This kind of operation is commonly known as reduction or folding. `reduce()`  takes two required arguments:

  function can be any Python callable that accepts two arguments and returns a value.
  iterable can be any Python iterable.
  `reduce()`  will apply function to all the items in iterable and cumulatively compute a final value.

- Here’s an example that combines map() and `reduce()`  to calculate the total size of all the files that live in your home directory cumulatively:
+ Here's an example that combines map() and `reduce()`  to calculate the total size of all the files that live in your home directory cumulatively:

  >>> import functools
  >>> import operator